Sree Padmanabhaswamy Temple

-The garbhagriha or the sanctum sanctorum of Sree Padmanabhaswamy Temple is located on a stone slab and the main idol, which is about 18 ft long, can be viewed through three different doors.
-The head and chest are seen through the first door; while the hands can be sighted through the second door and the feet through the third door.
+The Ottakkal Mandapam (Mandapam made of a single stone slab) in front of the sanctum sanctorum is a masterpiece in itself as it is made from a huge single stone block sourced from the Tirumala rock quarry.
+The main idol, which is 18 ft long, can be viewed through three different doors.
+While the head and chest are seen through the first door, the hands can be sighted through the second door and the feet through the third door.

-Extending from the eastern side into the sanctum sanctorum is a broad corridor which has 365 and one-quarter sculptured granite-stone pillars with beautiful carvings.
-There is a ground floor below under the main entrance in the eastern side, which is known as the nataka sala (literally means drama hall), where Kerala's classical art form - the Kathakali is performed during the annual ten-day festival at the temple, held during the Malayalam months of Meenam and Thulam.
+The broad corridor that extends from the eastern side into the sanctum sanctorum is a sight to behold with its 365 and one-quarter granite-stone pillars that are sculptured with exquisite carvings.
+Below the main entrance, on the eastern side lies the nataka sala (which literally means drama hall).
+During the annual ten-day festival at the temple, held during the Malayalam months of Meenam and Thulam, the nataka sala comes alive with Kathakali (Kerala’s classical art form) performances.

 Worship Timings